Beka-Bat1/pathfinding-algorith/README.md

 1. Green square - start Point.
 2. Red square - end Point.
-3. Blue square - Visited Node.
+3. Black square - a wall.
-4. Black square - a Wall.
+4. Blue square - visited Node.
-5. Yellow square - visited Node.
+6. Yellow square - shortestßpath Node.

 ### what you can do on the grid